-The numerator of Equation (II.5) is the baseline difference that the WWC calculates when rating ITT estimates from high-attrition RCTs, and the denominator is the difference in take-up rates between the intervention and comparison groups in the analytic sample.
-This equation is justified by the same type of assumption that underlies the differential attrition rate calculation in Equation (1).
-Specifically, Equation (II.5) provides a conservative (upper-bound) estimate of the baseline difference for compliers under the assumption that baseline differences for alwaystakers and never-takers (if nonzero) have the same sign as the baseline difference for compliers.
+The numerator of equation II.6 is the baseline difference that the WWC calculates when rating ITT estimates from high-attrition RCTs, and the denominator is the difference in take-up rates between the intervention and comparison groups in the analytic sample.
+This equation is justified by the same type of assumption that underlies the differential attrition rate calculation in equation II.1.
+Specifically, equation II.6 provides a conservative, upper-bound estimate of the baseline difference for compliers under the assumption that baseline differences for always-takers and never-takers, if nonzero, have the same sign as the baseline difference for compliers.

-In fact, because attrition is the key source of bias that can lead to baseline differences in RCTs, assumptions about attrition behavior (from Chapter II) shape what types of assumptions about baseline differences are reasonable.
-Baseline differences emerge when intervention group members who leave the study are different than comparison group members who leave the study, resulting in a baseline imbalance between groups among those who remain in the study.
+In fact, because attrition is the key source of bias that can lead to baseline differences in RCTs, assumptions about attrition behavior (from chapter II) shape what types of assumptions about baseline differences are reasonable.
+Baseline differences emerge when intervention group members who leave the study are different from comparison group members who leave the study, resulting in a baseline imbalance between groups among those who remain in the study.
 Stated differently, baseline differences emerge when assignment to the intervention is associated with the composition of people who stay or leave.
-The approach to calculating attrition, explained in Chapter II.C, was built on the notion that assignment to the intervention is unlikely to have opposite effects on attrition rates for different subpopulations.
+The approach to calculating attrition, explained in section II.C, was built on the notion that assignment to the intervention is unlikely to have opposite effects on attrition rates for different subpopulations.
 By similar logic, assignment to the intervention is unlikely to have opposite effects on the types of sample members who leave the study in different subpopulations.
-For this reason, the WWC finds it reasonable and realistic to assume that baseline differences have the same sign for always-takers, compliers, and nevertakers, justifying the use of Equation (II.5).
+For this reason, the WWC finds it reasonable and realistic to assume that baseline differences have the same sign for always-takers, compliers, and never-takers, justifying the use of equation II.6.

-If there are three or more groups to which each sample member could be randomly assigned, we will first order the assigned groups from lowest to highest take-up rate, calculate baseline differences in the analytic sample between compliers of consecutively ordered groups, and take a weighted average of those baseline differences (Imbens & Angrist, 1994).
-See Appendix D for details.
+If there are three or more groups to which each sample member could be randomly assigned, then we will first order the assigned groups from lowest to highest take-up rate, calculate baseline differences in the analytic sample between compliers of consecutively ordered groups, and take a weighted average of those baseline differences (Imbens & Angrist, 1994).
+See appendix C for details.